- slide 1 of 6

 The following questions are meant as a guide for discussion within the classroom.

 - What name(s) are given to the Divine?
 Are there any similarities in other religion/faith groups?

 - What are the chief celebrations/observances of this particular religion/faith group?
 What time of the year do they occur?
 Can you think of other religion/faith group observances that occur at or around the same time of year?
 Are there similarities?
 Why do you think that is?

 - Are there any myths or legends that can be found in other religion/faith groups?
 Is the coincidence?
-(For instance, the Lakota Nation in America has a flood myth, as does all the Abrahamic religions.)
+(For instance, the Lakota Nation in America has a flood myth, as do all the Abrahamic religions.)

-- What are the main tenants of this particular religion/faith group?
+- What are the main tenets of this particular religion/faith group?
 How does it compare to others?
 (For example, can the idea of "Do unto others as you would have done unto you" be found in other religion/faith groups?)